jmcollin78/versatile_thermostat/documentation/cs/reference.md

 ## For central configuration

-The custom attributes of the central configuration are accessible in Developer Tools / States on the `binary_sensor.central_boiler` entity:
+The custom attributes of the central configuration are accessible in Developer Tools / States on the `binary_sensor.central_configuration_central_boiler` entity:

 | Attribute                                   | Meaning                                                                              |
 | ------------------------------------------- | ------------------------------------------------------------------------------------ |